NSSAC/EpiHiper/README.md

 ```

 ### Running EpiHiper
 The following assumes that you have a properly configured runParameters.json file.
-The schema for the for the file can be found [here](https://github.com/NSSAC/EpiHiper-Schema/blob/master/schema/runParametersSchema.json).
+The schema for the file can be found [here](https://github.com/NSSAC/EpiHiper-Schema/blob/master/schema/runParametersSchema.json).

 __Compiled with: MPI = off, OpenMP = off__
 ```